-If the cantonal ethics committee is competent to review a project, the HREC is not competent.
-The cantonal ethics committees (CER-VD and CCER for example) evaluate projects that fall within the scope of the Federal Act on Research involving Human Beings (Human Research Act – HRA).
-The HRA applies generally to projects related to human diseases and the structure and function of the human body and those that involve the use of health-related personal data.
+The cantonal ethics committees (CER-VD and CCER ) evaluate projects that fall within the scope of the HRA.
+The Federal Act applies to projects related to human diseases and the structure and function of the human body and those that involve the use of health-related personal data.
+If the cantonal ethics committee is competent to review a project, the HREC is not.

 The HREC reviews, for example, projects that involve non-invasive experiments, the collection or processing of personal data (privacy issues) and projects that make use of interviews, observations, questionnaires/surveys, tracking of participants, or that make secondary use of information provided for other purposes (e.g. social media sites).